2021 Call of Duty League season: Major

 The Stage 5 Major ran from July 29 to August 1, 2021.
-Minnesota ROKKR won their first Major of the season after being down 0–4 in the finals, making it the greatest comeback in Call of Duty history, with the Toronto Ultra as the runners-up.
+Minnesota ROKKR won their first Major of the season after being down 0–4 in the finals with the Toronto Ultra as the runners-up.

-Championship Weekend
+Championship

-The Championship Weekend began on August 19 and will conclude on August 22, 2021.
-The top eight teams compete in the Championship Weekend, and all matches will be played in Los Angeles.
+The 2021 Call of Duty League Championship began on August 19 and concluded on August 22, 2021.
+The top eight teams competed in the Championship, and all matches were played in Los Angeles.